williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

   --data 'grant_type=client_credentials&redirect_uri=http%3A%2F%2Flocalhost&scope=customScope'
 ```

+> NOTE: The Client ID and Secret aren’t included in the POST body, but rather are placed in the HTTP Authorization header following the rules of HTTP Basic Auth.

-If the credentials are valid, you will receive back an access token:
+If the credentials are valid, the application will receive back an access token:

 ```
 {